 Accommodations at the Super 8, Portage Lake Waterfront, Houghton/Hancock (D)

-Today we set off to explore many of the highlights of the Keweenaw Peninsula, taking in natural and cultural sites.
+We start the day with an optional early morning birding trip to the Pilgrim River mouth right in Houghton.
+The boardwalks through the marshes here offer great birding for land and waterbirds at very close range.
+We then return to hour hotel for breakfast, after which we set off to explore the many highlights of the Keweenaw Peninsula, taking in natural and cultural sites.
 Few realize that the Copper Rush here brought in 10 times the fortune of California’s Gold Rush.
-Today the story is told by abandoned mines, ghost towns, and a new National Historic District near Calumet, part of our National Park system.
-The whole peninsula hosts sites of Keweenaw National Historic Park with excellent signs and interpretation of life here during the copper mining boom.
+Today the story is told by abandoned mines and ghost towns, all part of the Keweenaw National Historic Park, part of our National Park system.
+The sites of the Park are scattered across the whole peninsula with excellent signs and interpretation of life here during the copper mining boom.
 If we drove straight through it’s an hour up to Copper Harbor—we take most of the day to do it.

-There are picturesque lighthouses, a nature reserve where we walk the trails, and at Calumet we take a look at the excellent displays and a local Theater/Opera House (circa 1900) built of gorgeous Jacobsville red sandstone.
+There are picturesque lighthouses, several nature reserves where we walk the trails, the Quincy Mine, the legendary Keweenaw Snow Thermometer, and in Calumet we take a look at the excellent displays and a local Theater/Opera House (circa 1900) built of gorgeous Jacobsville red sandstone.

+We have lunch at a historic restaurant right in town.

-We explore the Lake Superior shoreline near Eagle River, where we find granite-eroded sands of the Canadian Shield, picturesque coves, offshore rocks, and often resting Herring and Ring-billed Gulls.
+We explore the Lake Superior shoreline near Eagle River and Eagle Harbor, where we find granite-eroded sands of the Canadian Shield, picturesque coves, offshore rocks, and often resting Herring and Ring-billed Gulls.
 We may find a mixed flock of warblers high in the canopy of pines.
-Magnolia, Myrtle (Yellow-rumped), Chestnut-sided and Black-throated Green and Northern Parula are likely to be in on the action.
-For sure we find the Jam Pot, a bakery and store for jams and chutneys run by Byzantine monks … delightful.
+Magnolia, Myrtle (Yellow-rumped), Chestnut-sided, and Black-throated Green and Northern Parula are likely to be in on the action.
+For sure we stop by the Jam Pot, a bakery and store for jams and chutneys run by Byzantine monks.

 The shoreline around Copper Harbor can be quite good for finding warblers and migratory songbirds in shrub habitat beside the harbor.
 A must here is to see the scenic Brockway Mountain Drive from Copper Harbor west, a route on which we stop at several overlooks before reaching the grand view of the very spine of the Keweenaw Fault.
 The viewpoint is over 700 feet higher than the lakeshore, and on a clear day it is possible to see all the way to Isle Royale, some 50 miles away.
 This landscape is richly clad in vegetation and dotted with lakes; several ridges run parallel before us adjacent to Lake Superior’s pebble-clad shore.

 As evening approaches, enjoy some time to walk around the small village of Copper Harbor.
-Enjoy a delicious dinner at a favorite local restaurant (try the local Lake Superior Whitefish!), then rest up before our adventure—five fabulous nights on Isle Royale National Park!
+Enjoy a delicious dinner at a favorite local restaurant (try the local Lake Superior Whitefish!), then rest up before our adventure—four fabulous nights on Isle Royale National Park.

 This morning after an early breakfast, we head down to the ferry docks to join other comrades going to Isle Royale.

-We set off on the Isle Royale Queen IV, a 100-passenger ferry, for a three-hour crossing to Rock Harbor.
+We set off in the morning on the Isle Royale Queen IV, a 100-passenger ferry, for a four-hour crossing to Rock Harbor.
 There is comfortable seating in several lounges and plenty of room on deck.
-Before you know it, the Rock Harbor light comes into view and soon staff members from the National Park Service are welcoming us ashore.
+Before you know it, the Rock Harbor light comes into view and soon staff members from the National Park Service are welcoming us ashore and giving us a brief orientation.
 We arrive at the island in time for lunch.
-As we wait to check into our rooms later that afternoon, we orient to the canoe docks, Visitor Center, trailheads and general Rock Harbor area.
+As we wait to check into our rooms later this afternoon, we orient to the canoe docks, visitor center, trailheads, and general Rock Harbor area.